helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The tallest trees are most in the power of the winds, and ambitious men of the blasts of fortune.</h3 quote>
+<h3 quote align='center'>The townspeople outside the reservations had a very superior attitude toward Indians, which was kind of funny, because they weren't very wealthy they were on the fringes of society themselves.</h3 quote>

 ---